 The Festival presents approximately 150 films and mediaworks that celebrates Asian Pacific filmmakers and stories, attracting entertainment celebrities, civic and community leaders, industry professionals, and film enthusiasts in a celebration of the ongoing accomplishments by Asian Pacific cinematic artists.

 The Festival has brought established, emerging, and award-winning filmmakers to the public’s attention, including Andrew Ahn, Gregg Araki, Shonali Bose, Lino Brocka, Aneesh Chaganty, Tanuj Chopra, Davy Chou, Chen Kaige, Christine Choy, Curtis Choy, Michael Kang, Lena Khan, Stanley Kwan, Ang Lee, Chris Chan Lee, Justin Lin, Raymond Red, Takashi Miike, Renee Tajima-Peña, Justin Tipping, Ham Tran, Wayne Wang, Wong Kar-wai, WongFu Productions, John Woo, Ruby Yang, Jessica Yu, and many others.

 The Los Angeles Asian Pacific Film Festival is an Academy Award®-qualifying festival for Short Film Awards.
 Recipient(s) of the Film Festival’s Golden Reel Award for Narrative Short Film will be eligible for consideration in the Animated Short Film/Live-Action Short Film category of the Academy Awards®.

-How to Fest: Get your questions answered about how to experience our virtual Festival, including ticket prices, discounts for ticket packages, and how to access the films.
+How to Fest: Get your questions answered about how to experience our hybrid Festival, including our safety protocols and ticketing information.

 Past Festivals: Learn about previous editions of the Los Angeles Asian Pacific Film Festival.